1954 East German general election

 General elections were held in East Germany on 17 October 1954.
 It was the second election to the Volkskammer, which had 466 deputies; due to the four-power status of the city of Berlin, the 66 deputies from East Berlin were indirectly appointed by the East Berlin magistrate.

 As the country was a de facto one-party state, voters only had the option of approving or rejecting a single list of candidates from the National Front, dominated by the Communist Socialist Unity Party of Germany.
 The list received the approval of 99.46% of voters, with turnout reported to be 98.5%.

+Like all East German elections before the Peaceful Revolution, this election was neither free nor fair.
+Voters were only presented with a closed list of candidates (pre-approved by the SED Central Committee Secretariat) put forward by the National Front.
+The list predetermined an outcome whereby the SED had both the largest faction in the Volkskammer and a majority of its members, as almost all of the Volkskammer members elected for one of the mass organizations were also members of the SED.
+While voters could reject the list, they would have to use the polling booth, the use of which was documented by Stasi informants located at every polling site, and had to cross out every name, as "Yes" and "No" boxes were removed after the 1950 election.
+Abstaining from voting was also seen as oppositional and punished.
+While legally permissible according to East German election laws, widespread election monitoring was not done out of fear for repression until the 1989 local elections.